Why Vegan? 15 Reasons to Go Vegan

 Animal agriculture is a leading cause of greenhouse gas emissions, responsible for more emissions than the entire transportation sector.
 By going vegan, you can reduce your carbon footprint and contribute to a healthier planet.

-2. Save water
+2. Save Water

 Producing animal products requires significantly more water than producing plant-based foods.
 For example, it takes approximately 660 gallons of water to produce a single hamburger, compared to just 200 gallons for a soy burger.